 Dr. Mark S. Latkovic

 Dr. Mark S. Latkovic (b.
 11/2/63) is Professor of Moral and Systematic Theology at Sacred Heart Major Seminary in Detroit, MI where he has taught since July 1990 and where he was also Associate Dean of Studies from September 1999 until January 2000 and interim Dean of Studies from February 2000 until August 2000.
 He was made a full professor in March 2003.
 Dr. Latkovic graduated from the Brothers of Holy Cross- run St. Edward High School (Lakewood, OH) in 1982.
 He then received a dual Bachelor’s degree in 1986 in Religious Studies and Philosophy (with a minor in Communications) from Cleveland State University (Cleveland, OH) and a Master’s degree in 1989 in Theology from The Catholic University of America (Washington, DC).
-He also received in 1990 a License in Sacred Theology degree (S.T.L., Summa Cum Laude) and a Doctorate in Sacred Theology degree (S.T.D., Summa Cum Laude) from the Lateran University’s Pontifical Pope John Paul II Institute for Studies on Marriage and Family (Washington, DC “session”), where he was a Michael J. McGivney Fellow working as a graduate assistant to the late Benedict M. Ashley, O.P (1915-2013).
+He also received in 1990 a License in Sacred Theology degree (S.T.L., Summa Cum Laude) and a Doctorate in Sacred Theology degree (S.T.D., Summa Cum Laude) in 1998 from the Lateran University’s Pontifical Pope John Paul II Institute for Studies on Marriage and Family (Washington, DC “session”), where he was a Michael J. McGivney Fellow working as a graduate assistant to the late Benedict M. Ashley, O.P (1915-2013).
 His licenciate thesis, written under the direction of Fr.
 Ashley, was a critique of the moral theologian Joseph Selling’s understanding of the encyclical Humanae vitae.
-His doctoral dissertation was a study of the moral theology of Ashley that was directed by Prof. William E. May (1928-2014), and defended in April 1998.
+His doctoral dissertation was a study of the fundamental moral theology of Ashley, which was directed by Prof. William E. May (1928-2014), and defended in April 1998.

 Dr. Latkovic is also a frequent speaker, lecturer, panelist, reviewer, censor, and consultant on various moral issues in Michigan and around the country (These have included numerous appearances on television and radio).